stackbit-themes/stackbit-examples/cloudinary-unpic/content/pages/index.md

       (e.g. AVIF for Chrome, WebP for Safari).

-      In Chrome, the size reduction is overlaid on each image.
+      In most browsers (except Safari at the time being) the size reduction is overlaid on each image.
       To see how the browser picks the appropriate image size, make the browser window narrow and load this site in a new tab.
 Then, gradually make the window wider.
   - type: GallerySection
     title: Responsive image gallery